balazssagi/balazssagi.com-old/posts/Getting-Keys-of-an-Enum-as-String-Literals-in-TypeScript.md

 }
 ```

-To get a string literal type of keys you can use `keyof typeof`.
+To get a string literal type of the keys you can use `keyof typeof`.

 ``` typescript
 type ColorKeys = keyof typeof Color // => 'Primary' | 'Secondary'